 - The logo must be used as provided.
 Do not alter the logo in anyway, including changes to the color or design, or removal of any words or parts of the artwork.

 - To properly stage the logo, a minimum clearance between the logo and other elements should be maintained.
 Allow at least 1/4 inch of white space around all sides of the logo.

-- The logo should not be used to represent the words “Friends” or “Friends For the Dearborn Animal Shelter” in text, including in a headline or body copy.
+- The logo should not be used to represent the words “Friends” or “Friends for Animals of Metro Detroit” in text, including in a headline or body copy.